bloominstituteoftechnology/Precourse/Lesson8-DOM/README.md

 ### .style

 Calling the `.style` property on an element gives us access to the styles associated with the element.
-Note, this does not give us access to the CSS styles, only the inlien styles written in HTML.
-We cahin the style we want to read, or affect, on to the end of the `.style` .We can use this to set certain styles on the element.
+Note, this does not give us access to the CSS styles, only the inline styles written in HTML.
+We chain the style we want to read, or affect, on to the end of the `.style` .We can use this to set certain styles on the element.

 ```javascript
     let div = document.querySelector('#divId');